CorporateFounder/unitedStates_final/documentationEng/board-of-shareholdersEng.md

 ![Board of Shareholders](../screenshots/board-of-shareholdersEng.png)
 OriginalCHARTER.POWERS_OF_THE_BOARD_OF_SHAREHOLDERS: Powers of the board of shareholders.
-The Council of Shareholders Participates in the approval of the Laws (network rules that all members of this Corporation must comply with).
+Council of Shareholders Participates in the approval of Laws (Amendments to the Articles of Association).
-The Council of Shareholders also participates in the approval of amendments to the charter of the Corporation of the International Trade Union AMENDMENT_TO_THE_CHARTER.
+The Board of Shareholders also participates in the approval of amendments to the Charter of the International Trade Union Corporation AMENDMENT_TO_THE_CHARTER.
-The Council of Shareholders can also participate in voting when electing candidates CORPORATE_COUNCIL_OF_REFEREES and BOARD_OF_DIRECTORS using these rules for voting for VOTE_STOCK candidates.
+The Board of Shareholders can also participate in voting when electing CORPORATE_COUNCIL_OF_REFEREES and FRACTIONS candidates using real voting rules for VOTE_STOCK candidates.

 OriginalCHARTER.HOW_SHAREHOLDERS_BOARD_IS_ELECTED: HOW SHAREHOLDERS ARE ELECTED.
-The Board of Shareholders consists of one thousand five hundred accounts (1500) with the largest number of shares, but only those accounts are taken into account from whose activity more than a year has not passed (Activity is mining or sending money, creating a law, sending fines, Applying for a position and Creating a new position).
+The Board of Shareholders consists of one thousand five hundred accounts (1500) with the largest number of shares, but only those accounts are taken into account, from the activity of which more than a year has not passed (Activity - mining or sending money, creating a law, sending fines, Applying for a position and creating a new position).
-formula: the current year is one year, and if the account was active in this range, it is taken into account.
+Formula: The current year is equal to one year, and if the account was active in this range, it is taken into account.
-All accounts are sorted in descending order of the number of digital shares, and 1500 accounts with the most shares are selected.
+All accounts are sorted in descending order of the number of digital shares, and the 1500 accounts with the most shares are selected.
 Recalculation occurs every block.
-An example of a section of code how the Board of Shareholders is elected:
+An example of a section of the code on the election of the Board of Shareholders:

 ## How the Board of Shareholders is determined,